Our visitor policy

 Inpatients

-For inpatients, two family members at any one time, which may include sibling children, can visit together between the hours of 8am and 8pm.
+For inpatients, two people at any one time, which may include sibling children, can visit together between the hours of 8am and 8pm.
 This applies across all areas of the hospital, including at our Parkview Clinic.
 One parent/carer is able to stay overnight with their child.

 To safely support siblings visiting on our wards: